Martingale Theory

 2.5 Doob’s Maximal Inequalities

-How largely can a martingale fluctuate?
-Doob’s inequality bounds the tail probability of the running maximum.
+The next inequality bounds the fluctuations of a submartingale by its endpoint.
 Let .
-Theorem (Doob’s Submartingale Inequality): If is a non-negative submartingale, then for any :
+Theorem (Doob’s Submartingale Inequality).
+When is a non-negative submartingale then for any

-Proof (Sketch): Let .
-Partition based on the first time the process crosses : .
-Since is a submartingale, .
-Summing over yields the result.
+Proof (Sketch).
+Let and split by the first time the process crosses so .
+Because is a submartingale you get , and summing over hands you the result.

-Corollary ( Inequality): If is a martingale and for , then:
+Corollary ( Inequality).
+When is a martingale and for then

-This says the maximum is controlled by the endpoint.
-It allows extending convergence from the endpoint to the uniform convergence of the whole path.
+And so the maximum of the process is bounded by the endpoint in , and convergence of the endpoint steps up to uniform convergence of the whole path.

-A random variable is a stopping time if for all .
-The decision to stop depends only on the present and past, not the future.
+A random variable is a stopping time when for all .
+The decision to stop can only lean on the present and past information.

-If is a martingale and is a stopping time, then if any of the following hold:
+When is a martingale and is a stopping time then when any of the following hold.

 - is bounded ( a.s.).